Thailand

 Spiritual Escape in Srithanu

 Indulge in the serene atmosphere of Srithanu with budget-friendly yoga classes.
 Drop-in classes start from 300 THB, offering a rejuvenating experience for the mind and body.
 Join experienced instructors in open-air studios surrounded by lush greenery.
 Bring comfortable clothing and an open mind for a session of relaxation and self-discovery.
-Experience an authentic Ecstatic Dance at Pyramid Yoga, or a healing sound bath at theย Dome Sauna.ย
+Experience an authentic Ecstatic Dance at Pyramid Yoga, or a healing sound bath at the Dome Sauna

 Cost: From 300 THB